Why Foods High in Sulfur Can Be Unhealthy

 Foods High in Sulfur to Avoid

 Vegetarians and vegans may have to temporarily eliminate some of what are considered vegetarian staples.
 Foods high in sulfur, in the vegetable category, include favorites like broccoli, Brussels sprouts, cabbage, cauliflower, kale, collard greens, bok choy, spinach, asparagus, peas, and green beans.
+Watercress is another vegetable high in sulfur.
 Root vegetables, high in sulfur, include turnips and rutabagas.
-Vegetables customarily used to flavor dishes such as onions; shallots, chives, garlic, radishes and mustard should also be avoided.
-Turmeric, a commonly used spice, while not one of the foods high in sulfur, does raise the thiol level (related to sulfur molecules) of foods.
+Vegetables customarily used to flavor dishes such as onions; shallots, chives, garlic, and ginger.
+Radishes and mustard should also be avoided.

 Protein based foods, high in sulfur, containing the amino acids cystine, methionine, and cysteine should be avoided.
 Eggs are among the highest dietary sources of sulfur.
+Other high sulfur proteins include crab, scallops, prawns, shrimp, and mussels.
+Ham is also high in sulfur.
 Dairy products of any kinds should be avoided for their sulfur content.
+This includes yogurt and cottage cheese.
 Animal proteins also provide a small amount of sulfur but are tolerable if you are on a low sulfur diet.
 For vegans, it is best to avoid beans of any kind, including lentils, peanuts, bean curd and bean sprouts.
 Soy products, including tofu, tempeh, soymilk and cheeses are also foods high in sulfur.
+Nuts such as almonds and brazil nuts are high in sulfur content as well.

 Foods high in sulfur, in the carbohydrate category, include quinoa, whey, buckwheat, and yeast extract.
-Most difficult for some people is cutting out items that are traditionally used for quick bursts of energy, like coffee, chocolate, and even carob.
+Most difficult for some people is cutting out items that are traditionally used for quick bursts of energy, like coffee, chocolate, tea and even carob.
 All are foods high in sulfur.
-Most fruits, with the exception of papaya and pineapple, are low in sulfur.
+Most fruits, are low in sulfur.

 The list of natural supplements to avoid during the ten day exclusion period includes alpha lipoic acid, glutathione, MSM, DMSO, N-Acetyl Cysteine, L-methionine, L-cysteine, L-taurine, glucosamine, L-glycine, SAMe, methylcobalamine, methyl-folate, Betaine, HCL, choline and B-complex.
 Epsom salt baths should be avoided as well.